havet/My_Block_World_Corpus/README.md

 Originally the corpus was intended for experiments with statistical machine translation, but it might as well be used with rule based systems e.g. shallow transfer systems as Apertium.

-The original corpus was in English and Swedish, but I have added some translations to new languages.
+The original corpus was in English and Swedish, but I have added some translations to new languages: Danisch, French, German and Spanish.
 I would appreciate if the translations were checked by anyone having these languages as their mother tongue.

 It would be useful to have the corpus translated to more languages.
 I would very much appreciate if you translated the corpus to your language and sent the files to me.